• Skip to primary navigation

 In terms of cooking, cumin is extremely versatile.

-It adds depth to savory and sweet dishes alike.
+It improves savory and sweet dishes alike.

 It's often used in Mexican, Indian, Mediterranean, and Middle Eastern cuisines.